R1100S and RT and GS Turbo Systems

 Turbo Dash...Ultimate Instrumentation for the Turbo

 Water injection activation is indicated on our Orca Turbo Dash.
 30 L.E.D.s display 30" Hg to 30 psi of boost (3 Bar).
 Three digits display manifold pressure in Bar, 0.00 to 3.00.
-Two type K fast-acting thermocouples read exhaust gas temperature.
-Three buttons: high recall from memory; display dimming; and reset to clear memory.
-Two additional L.E.D.s indicate the two stage water injection system.
+Two type K fast-acting thermocouples read exhaust gas temperature in left and right cylinders.
+Three buttons: high recall from memory (blue); display dimming (white); and reset (red) to clear memory.
+Two additional green L.E.D.s indicate the two stage water injection system.
 Mandatory on all BMW turbo kits.

 New Bosch Billet Fuel Regulators